07jhashubham/icp-clicker/README.md

 - Execute it with `./generate.sh`

 # Backup System
-To use the backup system add this code Azure Function Code
+To utilize the backup system, follow these steps:

-- Create a C# file and add this code:
+- Create a C# file in your project.
+- Add the following code for the Azure Function:
 ```
 using System.IO;
 using Microsoft.AspNetCore.Mvc;